Vrixyz/pages/content/drafts/contribution_story_winit/index.md

 Of course AccessKit doesn't support winit 0.29, it's not released yet (when I started).

-So I [started a PR](https://github.com/AccessKit/accesskit), just enough to unblock my compilation, but sharing my work so it's helpful to others.
+So I [started a PR](https://github.com/AccessKit/accesskit/pull/256), just enough to unblock my compilation, but sharing my work so it's helpful to others.

-When winit released, the interest seemed high, and [maintainers stepped in](https://github.com/AccessKit/accesskit/pull/256#issuecomment-1779944498).
+When winit released, the interest seemed high, and [maintainers stepped in 🎉](https://github.com/AccessKit/accesskit/pull/256#issuecomment-1779944498).

 ## What if we could choose not to upgrade all ecosystem?